wyattmunson/notepad/content/docs/python/environment_variables.md

 ## Get Arguments

+{{< callout context="note" title="Get all arguments" icon="outline/code" >}}
+Use `sys.argv` to get all arguments supplied to the Python script.
+{{< /callout >}}

 Use `sys.argv` to get all the arguments that were provided to the python script when it was invoked.
+It returns an array with all the arguments supplied, in order.

 ```python
 import sys